 Faculty members, designated committee members, and other University officials will have access to student education records as necessary for performance appraisal purposes in keeping with their assigned duties.
 In order for a parent or guardian of a student to review the student's records, the student must consent and be present, along with a faculty member, at the time his or her parent or guardian reviews the records.
 CIs and Site Coordinators of Clinical Education (SCCEs) WILL NOT have access to academic or disciplinary records.
+They will only receive the student-specific records identified as required for placement at that particular clinical site for a Clinical Education experience.
 The Clinical Education Policy and Procedure Manual specifies performance expectations for each clinical experience.